- We advise you to exercise normal safety precautions in the Cook Islands.

 Driving in the Cook Islands can be dangerous, particularly at night, due to poor visibility and road conditions.
 The most significant number of traffic accidents resulting in hospitalisation involves motorcycle riders.
 For your own safety, ensure you wear a helmet and stay within the legal limits of alcohol consumption when riding a motorcycle in the Cook Islands.
 For further advice on road safety, see our road travel page.

 Visitors intending to hire a small motorcycle or scooter in the Cook Islands should ensure their travel insurance cover includes the use of motorcycles and scooters.
-A Cook Islands driver’s licence is required to operate a vehicle in the Cook Islands and can be applied for at the Police Headquarters.
-You should allow sufficient time to obtain a driver’s licence as queues sometimes occur.
+A Cook Islands driver’s licence is required to operate a vehicle in the Cook Islands and can be applied for at the Police Headquarters in Avarua.
+To obtain a licence you will need to bring your current Australian driver’s licence and passport as well as allowing sufficient time as queues sometimes occur.
+A practical test is required for a motor scooter licence if you do not hold a current motorcycle licence.

 The safety standards Australians might expect of tour operators are not always met, especially for adventure sports and inter-islands trips.
 Fatal swimming accidents have occurred due to tidal changes and breaks in the reefs.
 Consult local residents and tour operators for advice on areas for safe swimming and water sports.